-- The academic courses must be a part of a certificate, diploma or bachelor's degree for the chosen occupation of the student. - The occupation must be attainable with the certificate, diploma or bachelor's degree. - The prerequisites for certificates, diplomas and bachelor's degrees are also eligible for district sponsorship.
+- The academic courses must be a part of a certificate, diploma, or bachelor's degree for the chosen occupation of the student. - The occupation must be attainable with the certificate, diploma or bachelor's degree - The prerequisites for certificates, diplomas and bachelor's degrees are also eligible for district sponsorship.

 Be sure to plan ahead and submit your application early as seat availability is limited.
-Academic applications deadline is April 12, 2024, as space is limited.
-Applications will be added to a waitlist after this date until May 31, 2024.
+Academic application deadline is April 11, 2025.
+Applications will be added to a waitlist after this date until May 31, 2025.